romanf-dev/actinium/README.md

 --------

 - Preemptive multitasking
-- Cooperative scheduling at the same priority level
 - Hard real-time capability
 - Tasks are separately compiled and run in unprivileged mode
 - Region-based memory protection